 Internships and supervised projects

 School-company tutored projects during the training, depending on the options chosen, to meet the objective of professional specialization in the information professions.
-Additional professionalization courses: media training, professional English and a session dedicated to job search and career management.
+Additional professionalisation courses: media training, professional English and a session dedicated to job search and career management.
 Six months internship possible at the end of the second year for the PR option, including a mandatory 12 weeks internship.
-Two 3 months' periods each internships for the MJEI option, including 12 weeks of mandatory internship.
+Two 3 months' periods each internships for the JIIP option, including 12 weeks of mandatory internship.